kasper-piskorski/docs/pages/documentation/10-examples/inference.md

 comment_issue_id:
 ---

 ## Introduction

-This is an example of using Grakn's reasoner to infer information about family relationships from a simple dataset of genealogy data.
+This is an example of how to use Grakn's reasoner to infer information about family relationships from a simple dataset of genealogy data.
 The data has been used previously as the basis of a [blog post](https://blog.grakn.ai/family-matters-1bb639396a24#.2e6h72y0m) to illustrate the fundamentals of the Grakn visualiser, reasoner and analytics components.

 As the blog post explained, the original data was a [document](http://www.lenzenresearch.com/titusnarrlineage.pdf) from [Lenzen Research](http://www.lenzenresearch.com/) that described the family history of Catherine Niesz Titus for three generations of her maternal lineage.
 Our team gathered together a set of CSV files containing basic information about the family, such as names, dates of birth, death and marriage, who was a parent of who, and who married who.

 The full genealogy-graph example can be found on Grakn's [sample-datasets](https://github.com/graknlabs/sample-datasets/tree/master/genealogy-graph). repository on Github.
 In this example, we will explore how to use Grakn to make inferences and find information from the data that is not explicit in the dataset.
+You can find documentation about writing rules for the Grakn reasoner [here](https://grakn.ai/pages/documentation/graql/graql-rules.html).

 ## Example Ontology